google/pasta/README.md

 Pasta includes some common augmentations out-of-the-box.
 These can be used as building blocks for more complex refactoring actions.

-*There will be more of these basic augmentations added.
+*There will be more of these basic augmentations added over time.
 Stay tuned!*

 ### Rename an imported name